Creamy Chicken Poblano Soup

 How Do I Avoid Hot Pepper Hands?

 Be careful anytime you are cutting peppers with your bare hands!
-The oils from the peppers get onto hands and cause burning.
-Sometimes especially in the winter when your skin is dry and cracked, this burning can be intense.
+The oils from the peppers get onto the hands and may cause burning.
+Sometimes, especially in the winter, when your skin is dry and cracked, this burning can be intense.
 Don’t ask me how I know, I just do! 🙂

 The Best Way to Handle Cutting Hot Peppers